National Guard (United States): Number of guardsmen by state, territory and D.C.

-A member of the NG, often called a "guardsman," is a person who has signed an Enlistment Contract and has subscribed to an Enlistment Oath, is still alive, or has not yet been discharged.
+A member of the National Guard, often called a "guardsman," is a person who has signed an Enlistment Contract and has subscribed to an Enlistment Oath, is still alive, or has not yet been discharged.
 The subscription to the oath (typically a recitation) and the signature must be witnessed by a person, typically a Guard officer, authorized as an official witness.
 The term of the enlistment, or membership, runs from the date on the contract through the date on the discharge or the death certificate.

 The "number of guardsmen" is a statistic generated by the Defense Manpower Data Center (DMDC), an agency of the DoD tasked with tracking the identities of all persons in the active military, its reserves, and civilians employed by it.
 Membership in the Guard may be regarded as an independent variable.
 It changes constantly.
 Its value at any instant cannot be known exactly.
 It can, however, be estimated from the records of the DMDC.
 Its data and reports are for the most part inaccessible to the general public, but it does make available some reports under the category "DoD Personal, Workforce Reports & Publications."

-The series "Military and Civilian Personnel by Service/Agency by State/Country (Updated Quarterly)," containing the statistics on membership in the NG by state, territory, and D.C., is updated every 3rd month at the end of the month.
+The series "Military and Civilian Personnel by Service/Agency by State/Country (Updated Quarterly)," containing the statistics on membership in the National Guard by state, territory, and D.C., is updated every 3rd month at the end of the month.
 For example, one was generated on June 30, 2017.
 Like all statistics, these numbers of guardsmen are a sample culled according to a certain method.
 The report states that it uses the sources: "Active Duty Master File, RCCPDS, APF Civilian Master, CTS Deployment File, Civilian Deployment."
 The probabilities of the statistics being accurate to various percentages are not stated.

 Below is a sample summary of a profile of National Guard membership as of September 30, 2020.
 Only the non-total columns come from the source.
 The totals are calculated from the data.